 Their schools are being underfunded by millions of dollars and their students’ constitutional rights are being violated, the lawsuit claims.

-The schools and parents of their prospective parents called for the courts to immediately force the state to reimburse the schools for newly enrolled students.
+The schools and parents of their prospective students called for the courts to immediately force the state to reimburse the schools for newly enrolled students.
 If successful, the lawsuit, filed Monday in Superior Court in Sacramento, would benefit traditional school districts that also are not being reimbursed in the coming school year for growth in enrollment.

 “The Legislature should immediately fix this, by funding public school students,” Jerry Simmons, attorney for the plaintiffs, said at a press conference Tuesday.
 “If it does not, we are confident that the courts will.”